0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 ### How to build on top of an already existing test

-Smart contracts are great since the order of operations are clear, from the perspective of behavioural execution.
-This means that everytime we would have to test 2 different actions, meaning two different behaviours, on the same state.
+Smart contracts are great since the order of operations are clear, from the perspective of behavioral execution.
+This means that every time we would have to test 2 different actions, meaning two different behaviors, on the same state.
 Tests would have to perform all the actions up to that point, to then perform one of the actions, and then perform them all again for the other action.